borbware/unity-basics-course/programming/3-classes-methods.md

   }
   ```
 ### Object variables: fix the previous example
-* we could not change the Enemy HP from outside the class, because class members are `private` by default
+* We could not change the Enemy HP from outside the class, because class members are `private` by default
-* this can be changed with the `public` access modifier
+* This can be changed with the `public` access modifier
     ```c#
     class Enemy
     {